WieeRd/cryptoPAN-rs/README.md

 ## Contributing

-Welcome to `cryptoPAN-rs`!
+Welcome to `cryptoPAn-rs`!
 Please submit pull requests or open issues to report bugs, request features, or suggest improvements.

 ## License

-`cryptoPAN-rs` is released under the Apache 2 License.
+`cryptoPAn-rs` is released under the Apache 2 License.
 See the [LICENSE](LICENSE) file for details.